strblr/pegase/README.md

 Great, but how could you make use of your custom subclass ?
 There are basically three options depending on your needs:

-- You can create an **explicit instance** and inject it into a parsing expression as a tag argument:
+- You can create an **explicit instance** and inject it into a peg expression as a tag argument:

   ```js
   const p = new MyParser();
   const g = peg`0 | 1 | ${p}`;
   ```

-- If the class depends on some argument, you can make Pegase generate instances automatically by injecting that argument directly into the parsing expression and **casting** it into a `Parser` using a plugin:
+- If the class depends on some argument, you can make Pegase generate instances automatically by injecting that argument directly into the peg expression and **casting** it into a `Parser` using a plugin:

   ```js
   peg.extend({